duckinator/inq/roadmap.markdown

 # How_is Roadmap

-A brief overview of where how_is stands and the plans for it.
+A brief overview of how_is' goals and current status.

 ## Goals